ShanakaYasendra/My-Web/README.md

 margin
 float

 variables.scss

 this use to style body, header, column and container with parameterise value.

 table.scss
-this use nesting style image inside the table data.
+this use SCSS nesting style image inside the table data.
+SCSS inheritance use in the table font styling.

+contactMe.jpg is download form "http://www.freepik.com"
+ accredit the author <a href="http://www.freepik.com">Designed by Jannoon028 / Freepik</a>

+100.jpg is download form "http://www.freepik.com"
+ accredit the author <a href="http://www.freepik.com">Designed by snowing / Freepik</a>